 Home Equity Conversion Mortgages (HECM): FHA-Insured reverse mortgage loans that permit senior homeowners to tap into a portion of the equity in their home.
 A HECM allows you to continue living in your home without having to make monthly mortgage payments.

-HUD-1 Settlement Statement: The HUD-1 Settlement Statement was a standard form in use in the United States of America which was used to itemize services and fees charged to the borrower by the lender or broker when applying for a loan for the purpose of purchasing or refinancing real estate.
-The borrower had the right to inspect the HUD-1 one day prior to day of settlement.
-The form would have been filled out by the settlement agent who would conduct the settlement.
-Effective October 3, 2015, the HUD-1 Settlement Statement became obsolete.
-It has been replaced by a document called the Closing Disclosure that consolidates the HUD-1, Good Faith Estimate, and Truth in Lending Act disclosures.
+HUD-1 Settlement Statement: The HUD-1 Settlement Statement is a standard form in use in the United States of America which was used to itemize services and fees charged to the borrower by the lender or broker when applying for a loan for the purpose of purchasing or refinancing real estate.
+The borrower has the right to inspect the HUD-1 one day prior to day of settlement.

 LESA: Life Expectancy Set Aside for HECM loans.
 This is an amount determined by the lender after a Financial Assessment which sets aside taxes, homeowners insurance, condo fees, and other fees the lender determines are necessary where income may not cover these appropriately.